The Particle Problem in Classical Gravity: A historical note on 1941: Generalizations to unified field theories

-Let us make a remark here: as it was signaled in (van Dongen, 2002), Einstein's assertion about the {\it scaling} map $x^{\rho } \to \lambda x^{\rho }$ as an application closed among a space of non-singular solutions is not general enough.
-Actually, this is the key point for explaining the existence of Kaluza-Klein non-singular particles despite the Einstein-Pauli generalization of Einstein's proof, which again follows from this class of scaling arguments.
+Einstein's proof was generalized by Einstein and Pauli (Einstein \& Pauli, 1943) and by Papapetrou (Papapetrou, 1948b) to the cases of other (unified) field theories.
+About the former, let us make a remark: As it was signaled in (van Dongen, 2002), Einstein's assertion about the {\it scaling} map $x^{\rho } \to \lambda x^{\rho }$ as an application closed among a space of non-singular solutions is not general enough.
+Actually, this is the loophole in the argument that finally explains the existence of Kaluza-Klein non-singular particles despite the Einstein-Pauli generalization of Einstein's proof, which again follows from this class of scaling arguments.

-On the other hand, few years after the publication of (Einstein, 1941a), Papapetrou (Papapetrou, 1948b) presented an alternative proof of Einstein's theorem which, while simpler, can be generalized without major difficulty to the case of the non-symmetric version of the gravitational theory.
+A few years after the publication of (Einstein, 1941a), Papapetrou (Papapetrou, 1948b) presented an alternative proof of Einstein's theorem which, while simpler, admits to be generalized without major difficulty to the case of the non-symmetric version of the gravitational theory.
+Papapetrou's proof follows from the so-called Tolman's energy theorem (see for instance (Tolman, 1987)) which states that the energy concentrated in a three-volume $V$ of a given static space-time is given by the formula